Nutarum/CataclysmDDA_MOD_NO_SPIDERS/README.md

 This is my first cataclysm dda mod, so expect some spider locations to spawn :(

+## Instalation

+	just copy the folder No_Spiders into the cataclysm dda mod folder GameFolder/data/mods/

+	Then you can activate the mod when you create a new world

 ### Monsters removed
 	- mon_spider_cellar_giant
 	- mon_spider_cellar_giant_s